bytedeck/bytedeck/README.md

     In [2]: generate_content()
     ```

+    You can also do this from docker with:
+    `docker-compose exec web bash -c "./src/manage.py tenant_command shell"`

 2. This will create 100 fake students, and 5 campaigns of 10 quests each, and maybe some other stuff we've added since writing this!
 You should see the output of the objects being created.
+Go to your map page and regenerate the map to see them.
 3. use Ctrl + D or `exit()` to close the Python shell.

 ### Running Tests and Checking Code Style